 The needs of the stakeholders addressed in this project have been identified through various sources and surveys.
 Many of the members of this project have Cooperative Extension appointments and serve as educational liaisons with the tree fruit industries in their respective states working directly with their stakeholders in identifying and addressing needs.
 Additionally, a national needs assessment was initiated in 2009 to identify research needs of tree fruit growers.
 Between 2009 and 2012, multiple meetings of tree fruit representatives, including growers, allied industries, researchers, and extension specialists were held.
 Through this process a list of stakeholder research and extension priorities was compiled.
 Among the greatest needs identified were integration of rootstocks into management systems, and root and soil interactions (replant/soil-borne problems); these are encompassed in the updated NC-140 objectives.

-Importance of the Work and Consequences if it is Not Done.
+Importance of the Work and Consequences if it is Not Done

-Tree-fruit growers must adopt economically and environmentally sustainable orchard management strategies to remain competitive in both the national and international markets, to meet the consumer demand for high quality fruit, to address the pressure to reduce chemical use, and to enhance production efficiency.
+Tree-fruit growers must adopt economically and environmentally sustainable orchard management strategies to remain competitive in both national and international markets, to meet consumer demand for high quality fruit, to address the pressure to reduce chemical use, and to enhance production efficiency.
 The root system, or rootstock, is a key orchard component to address these issues.
 The rootstock provides control of tree vigor and final tree size, allowing for closer tree spacing and more trees per land area resulting in high density plantings.
 Higher density plantings lead to earlier production and greater yield potentials.
-To stay profitable, growers must establish higher-density orchards of in-demand market desired cultivars.
+To stay profitable, growers must establish higher-density orchards of cultivars in demand by consumers and having higher market values.
 However, establishment costs for high-density orchards are 10 to 20 times more per land area than lower-density plantings, thus greatly increasing economic risk.
 Potential economic returns of high-density orchards, however, can far exceed orchards at a lower-density, particularly during the first 10 years.
 Past NC-140 research has successfully identified reliable size-controlling, early-bearing rootstocks for apple and cherry, and led to the integration of their use in high-density production systems to reduce tree size, labor costs and significant tree and/or production losses from disease and environmental stresses.
-Although, size-controlling rootstocks are currently lacking for other tree fruits, this project seeks to identify and evaluate potential size-controlling rootstocks and associated strategies to increase production and sustainability in these tree fruits as well.
+Although size-controlling rootstocks are currently in relatively early stages of development for peaches, pears, apricots, and plums, this project seeks to identify and evaluate potential size-controlling rootstocks and associated orchard strategies to increase production and sustainability in these tree fruits as well.

-In addition to tree size, the rootstock profoundly affects productivity, fruit quality, pest resistance, amenability to mechanization technologies, adaptability to different soil types, stress tolerance, and ultimately profitability.
+In addition to tree size, the rootstock profoundly affects sustainable productivity, fruit quality, pest resistance, amenability to mechanization technologies, adaptability to different soil types, stress tolerance, and ultimately profitability.
 Many commercially available rootstocks have inherent weaknesses and have not been evaluated thoroughly for potential problems in different production environments.
-Continued tree losses due to cold temperature injury, disease, scion incompatibility, and poor soil conditions are an economic cost for the industry that can be ameliorated by improving rootstock choices.
-There is a concomitant demand by growers for timely research that solves production problems and that provides information that prevents costly mistakes.
+Continued tree losses due to cold temperature injury, disease, scion incompatibility, and poor soil conditions are an economic cost for the industry that can be ameliorated by improving rootstock genotype options.
+There is a concomitant demand by growers for timely research that solves production problems and provides information for prevention of costly mistakes.

 Technical Feasibility